tomprogers/node-smartfile/README.md

 - Has not been tested against an NTFS filesystem.

 I think `eztxt4fs` will work as advertised in all of these cases, but haven't tested them yet.
 If you find out, please post an issue with your results.

-## License

-Copyright © 2017 Tom Rogers <tom@roguevendor.com>

-This work is mine.
-You can't do anything with it yet.
-Once I declare it finished, I may grant you some rights.